Popular Publications: History

-The company was formed in 1930 by Henry "Harry" Steeger.
-It was the time of the Great Depression, and Steeger had just read The Hound of the Baskervilles.
+The company was formed in 1930 by Henry "Harry" Steeger, a former editor at Dell Magazines, and Harold S. Goldsmith, former managing editor of the Magazine Publishers group.
+It was the time of the Great Depression, and Steeger had just read The Hound of the Baskervilles where he ran Ace Publications.
+The original intention was for Steeger to mostly run the editorial side of the publishing company while Goldsmith would operate the business side.
 Steeger realized that people wanted escapist fiction, allowing them to forget the difficulties of daily life.
 Steeger wrote "I realised that a great deal of money could be made with that kind of material.
 It was not long before I was at it, inventing one pulp magazine after another, until my firm had originated over 300 of them."

 In the late 1930s Steeger was under pressure to lower his rate of pay to below one cent a word, which he felt was the minimum decent rate he could offer.
 He didn't want to have Popular pay less than one cent per word, so a new company, Fictioneers, was started; it was essentially a fictional company, with an address (205 East 42nd St) that corresponded to the rear entrance of Popular's offices at 210 East 43rd St. It was given a separate phone number, and the switchboard girl was instructed to put calls through to staff working on Fictioneers titles only if the calls came to the Fictioneers number.
 Many staff were working on magazines for both companies at the same time, which made it difficult to maintain the pretense of separation.
 Science fiction writer Frederik Pohl, on the other hand, was hired specifically to edit two Fictioneers titles: Astonishing Stories and Super Science Stories.

+The first four magazines published, all cover dated October 1930, were Battle Aces, featuring war stories consisting of dog-fights between squadrons of airplanes, Gang World, "dealing with tough and ready characters in conflict with each other and the law," Detective Action Stories, featuring true mystery and action type stories with the emphasis more on action than deduction, and Western Rangers, containing stories with "gun fighting, battles from ambush, and bandits running wild."
+The emphasis was on the action, not the "woman interest", which, if any, was to be kept "incidental".